BrycenGit/pig-latin/README.md

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

+## TDD

+Describe: addWay()
+Test: "For words beginning with a vowel, add "way" to the end."
+Expect: (addWay("a")).toEqual("away");

+Describe: moveCons()
+Test: "For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay"."
+Expect: (moveCons("phone")).toEqual("onephay");

+Describe: moveConsY()
+Test: "For words beginning with "y", treat "y" as a consonant."
+Expect: (moveConsY("your")).toEqual("ouryay");

+Describe: movConsQu()
+Test: "If the first consonants include "qu", move the "u" along with the "q".
+Don't forget about words like "squeal" where "qu" doesn't come first!"
+Expect: (moveConsQu("squeeze")).toEqual("eezesquay");

 ### License

 This software is licensed under the MIT license.